GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/thermoPoroElasticWellbore/Example.rst

 Material properties
 -----------------------------------------------------------

-The bulk and shear drained elastic moduli of rock as well as its drained linear thermal expansion coefficient relating stress change to temperature change are defined within the ``Constitutive`` tag as follows:
+The bulk and shear drained elastic moduli of rock as well as its drained linear thermal expansion coefficient relating stress change to temperature variation are defined within the ``Constitutive`` tag as follows:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/THM_wellbore_base.xml
   :language: xml
   :start-after: <!-- SPHINX_ThermoElasticProperties -->
   :end-before: <!-- SPHINX_ThermoElasticPropertiesEnd -->

-Here the solid density is also defined but it is not used because the gravitational effect is ignored in this example.
+Here the solid density is also defined, but it is not used as the gravitational effect is ignored in this example.
 The porosity and the elastic bulk modulus :math:`K_{s}` of the solid skeleton are defined as:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/THM_wellbore_base.xml
   :language: xml